SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 bash dev/setup
 ```

-### Voice cloning test with OpenVoice on Salad Cloud
+### Voice cloning test with OpenVoice on SaladCloud

 To explore the capabilities of OpenVoice, we followed the instructions provided in the
 [Open Voice documentation](https://github.com/myshell-ai/OpenVoice/blob/main/docs/USAGE.md) and conducted our
-experiments on Salad Cloud using [Salad Jupyter Lab](https://docs.salad.com/docs/jupyterlab).
-This same experiment can
+experiments on SaladCloud using [Salad Jupyter Lab](https://docs.salad.com/docs/jupyterlab).
+This same experiment can be
-be run on a local machine.
+run on a local machine.
 We adapted the code to run as a single script.
-The code snippet below outlines the process,
+The code snippet below outlines the process, from
-from initialization to inference, demonstrating how to control voice style and speed:
+initialization to inference, demonstrating how to control voice style and speed:

 ```python
 import os